SergeyKanzhelev/apmtips/source/_posts/2015-09-21-nuget-error-an-entry-with-the-same-key-already-exists.markdown

 So it seems that NuGet do not distinguish dependencies for the different plaforms while building the list of references.
 So I filed the issue at [GitHub](https://github.com/NuGet/Home/issues/1412) and hope it will be resolved soon.

+Workaround is simple if the list od dependencies for the platform is small.
+Just add ```-DependencyVersion Ignore``` when calling ```Install-Package```.
+You'll need to install all dependencies manually.

 When everything is open source it is very easy to troubleshoot issues.
 So we open sourcing more code of Application Insights SDK.
 Now it is server telemetry channel.
 See this [PR](https://github.com/Microsoft/ApplicationInsights-dotnet/pull/41).